captainpolar/SnakeGame/README.md

 **Important Notice:**
 - The game is still under development and new updates will come in the future.
 Therefore, please let me know if you find any bugs!
+- In order to introduce myself to pygame, I followed a great tutorial from edureka.co on how to implement the snake game in Python.
 - Feel free to ask any questions or share your ideas for the game.

 Have a great day!